 You should choose a dog food that contains at least a few fruit and vegetable sources rather than one that uses just vitamin and mineral supplements.
 This is because fruit and veg contain a wealth of important nutrients that your dog can benefit from.

-What is the best dog food for Shih Tzus?
+Best dog food for Shih Tzus

 Blue Buffalo Life Protection is a very fine-quality dog food, and I believe it to be the best all-rounder for typical Shih Tzus.
 Not only this, but it is very popular among dog owners and, in my opinion, the best value for money of all four.